hiteshgohil96/Coronavirus/README.md

 # Coronavirus

-The coronavirus package is easily availble in R because of RamiKrispin (https://github.com/RamiKrispin/coronavirus/blob/master/README.md)
+The coronavirus package is easily available in R because of RamiKrispin (https://github.com/RamiKrispin/coronavirus/blob/master/README.md)

 ## Goal
-The aim was to visualize the coronavirus data that has hit many countries till now using stacked barchart.
+The aim was to visualize the situation of different countries that have been affected by coronavirus.

 ## Result